Scientific Name

 Description

 Echeveria 'Barbillion' is an attractive slow-growing succulent that forms a rosette of heavily carunculated leaves.
-It is very similar to Echeveria 'Etna', but the rosette can grow quite a bit larger.
-With age, the rosette grows up to 18 inches (45 cm) in diameter on a bare stem.
-The true beauty of this plant is its ability to change its color and shape throughout the seasons.
+The rosette grows up to 20 inches (50 cm) in diameter on a bare stem.
+The true beauty of this hybrid is its ability to change color and shape throughout the seasons.
+It is similar to Echeveria 'Etna', but has a larger rosette.

 Hardiness